ruuda/hoff/doc/installing.md

     $ echo "IdentitiesOnly yes"                | sudo tee --append /etc/hoff/ssh_config
     $ echo "IdentityFile /etc/hoff/id_ed25519" | sudo tee --append /etc/hoff/ssh_config
     $ echo "CheckHostIP no"                    | sudo tee --append /etc/hoff/ssh_config
+    $ sudo chown hoff:hoff /etc/hoff/ssh_config
+    $ sudo chmod u=rw,g=,o= /etc/hoff/ssh_config

 Here we also set `CheckHostIP no`, so SSH does not emit a warning when the IP address of a host changes.
-Hoff ships with an `/etc/ssh/ssh_known_hosts` file that contains GitHub's public key in the filesystem image, so there is no need to accept any [fingerprints][fingerprints].
-Because the `ssh_known_hosts` file is readonly, we can *only* connect to GitHub, and only if the public key that we baked into the image has not changed.
+Hoff mounts a file that contains GitHub's public key at `/etc/ssh/ssh_known_hosts`, so there is no need to accept any [fingerprints][fingerprints].
+Because the `ssh_known_hosts` file is readonly, we can *only* connect to GitHub, and only if the public key that we baked into the package has not changed.
 Furthermore, for testing (and also in general) it is useful to prevent SSH from trying all keys it can find; it should only use the provided file, so we set `IdentitiesOnly=yes`.

 Finally, we need a GitHub account that will be used for fetching and pushing.
 I